corda/token-sdk/docs/InMemoryTokenSelection.md

 //... implement some business specific logic addMoveTokens(transactionBuilder, inputs, outputs)
 ```

 Then finalize transaction, update distribution list etc, see [Most common tasks](docs/IWantTo.md)

+**Note:** we use generic versions of `MoveTokensFlow` or `addMoveTokens` (not `addMoveFungibleTokens`), because we
+already performed selection and provide input and output states directly.
+Fungible versions will always use database selection.

 ### Redeeming tokens using LocalTokenSelection